-- sales and service territory expansion; - · operational excellence and high customer service levels; - expanded purchasing programs and improved buying power; - product innovation and new product category introduction; - · operational efficiencies through system enhancements; and - operating expense reduction through the centralization of general and administrative functions.
+- sales and service territory expansion; - · operational excellence and high customer service levels; - expanded purchasing programs and improved buying power; - product innovation and new product category introduction; - · operational efficiencies through system enhancements; and - · operating expense reduction through the centralization of general and administrative functions.

 Our continued profitable growth has allowed us to improve upon our organization's infrastructure, open two new distribution facilities and pursue selective acquisitions.
-This improved infrastructure has allowed us to achieve higher operating margins.
-Over the last several years, we have increased our distribution capacity to approximately 435,000 square feet in eight facilities.
+This improved infrastructure has allowed us to maintain our operating margins in an increasingly competitive environment.
+Over the last several years, we have increased our distribution capacity to approximately 674,000 square feet in eleven facilities.